SpenceKonde/megaTinyCore/megaavr/extras/tinyNeoPixel.md

 There are a few notable variations on the LED strip:
 ### SK6805 COB LED strip
 "COB" LEDs are those LEDs wherein the emitter is embedded in some sort of soft rubber, generally featuring large numbers of smaller LEDs (which is more efficient, and looks better).
 In this case, there is a row of incredibly high density (332/m) of SK6805 LEDs in a very small packages, hidden under a white rubbery diffuser that leaves the total strip barely thicker than a standard 5050-strip.
 While it doesn't throw off as much light because of the lower power LEDs, the tight packing of the pattern makes it appear almost continuous.
 Vendors claim (though I find dubious) that they only need power injected every 3m (at both ends).
 1M with power into 1 end does work, though, so maybe the claim holds up.
 It certainly shouldn't be hard to avoid voltage droop browning if it doesn't actually hold up by limiting brightness in software.
 COB LED strip is incredibly beautiful - and eye-wateringly expensive - $30/m or so.
-* Individually addressable 12v LED strip with external IC's and standalone RGB LEDs, usually with three LEDs per IC has each group of LEDs controlled as a group.
+* Individually addressable 12v LED strip with external ICs and standalone RGB LEDs, usually with three LEDs per IC has each group of LEDs controlled as a group.
 This means less data needs to be sent for the same number of LEDs, but also limits flexibility.
 This is not recommended (though see Diffused String Lights below).
 * Individually addressable 12v LED strip with just the LEDs is usually based on the WS2815 (this is likely what you want if going the 12v route - they put three tiny lower current LEDs in series, and drop the current they put through them).
 These also have an extra "bypass" data in and out, so that if one of the LEDs fails completely, the whole string doesn't go out.
 * Warning: There exist 12v LED strips that are not addressable.
 These have no relation to this library, they are controlled using beefy mosfets, and all the LEDs on the strip must be the same color.
 Further discussion of these is beyond the scope of this document.
 They're no where near as much fun as addressable ones.